 When it comes to luxury hotels in Ireland, The Merchant Hotel in Northern Ireland is one of the finest.
 Located on the site of a former bank, it’s no surprise that this hotel screams decadence with its antique furniture.

 The Victorian and art-deco style make it a must-visit with its luxurious period rooms, equipped with all the modern extras, including flat-screen TVs, free Wi-Fi, and mini-fridges, alongside tea and coffee making equipment.

 If you aren’t already sold, you might want to check out their suites which include separate living rooms and fireplaces!

-While you’re staying at the Merchant, you can visit the rooftop spa and gym which offers panoramic views of Belfast, and dine at the Great Room Restaurant or Bert’s Jazz Bar.
+While you’re staying at the Merchant, you can visit the rooftop spa and gym that offers panoramic views of the vibrant city of Belfast, and dine at the Great Room Restaurant or Bert’s Jazz Bar.

 Prices: Average €221 per night

 7. Powerscourt Hotel Resort and Spa, Co.
 Wicklow – you have to eat in their Sika restaurant

 Set on Ireland’s beautiful east coast, the Powerscourt Hotel Resort and Spa is located on a 1000-acre estate so it has a lot to offer visitors looking a relaxing break.

 The rooms have marble bathrooms with rainfall showers, and some suites even offer separate living areas, fireplaces, and rooftop terraces with their own jacuzzis and stunning views.

 If you want to take your relaxation to the next level, you can visit the indoor spa, which features an indoor pool, saunas, steam rooms, and a gym.